mtod92/equpy/README.md

 In the following section, we present different approaches on how to solve the previous example using `equpy`.
 These are also available and ready to use in the [interactive Jupyter Notebook](equpy_test.ipynb).

+In order to use equpy, download the files from the repository and place them in the same folder as your current project.

 ## Approach (1) - text input
 Using equpy we can solve the example by simply expressing the reactions and mass conservation relationship in literal form.
 In the example below, a simple implementation is shown: